The long-awaited Short Forms Shortlist is here! We'll be announcing the winners—as chosen by judge Jane Eaton Hamilton—in the coming week.

 Room Magazine and Massy Books have partnered to create Indigenous Brilliance, a quarterly reading series for First Nations, Métis, and Inuit writers to showcase their work.
-Hosted by jaye simpson and Jessica Johns, this series is dedicated to featuring emerging and established Indigenous women, Two-Spirit and queer artists.
-We are now accepting applications to all interested artists who would like to participate in our 2018 series.
+Hosted by Jessica Johns, jaye simpson, Patricia Massy, and Emily Dundas Oke, this series is dedicated to featuring emerging and established Indigenous women, Two-Spirit and Indigiqueer artists.

 We are thrilled to announce the winners of our 2017 Cover Art Contest, as selected by our esteemed judge Judge Zainub Verjee, the Executive Director of the Ontario Association of Arts Galleries in Toronto.
 Please join us in congratulating the artists!

 Alicia Elliot joins Mica on the couch to discuss why seeing yourself and your community lovingly represented in literature is so important, and also why colonialism sucks.
 Also included: Alicia reveals her favourite shade of lipstick, tells us why land acknowledgments can be so problematic, and discusses the Mohawk translation of "depression" and its significance to her.

 We are thrilled to announce the shortlist of our 2017 Cover Art Contest!
 Judge Zainub Verjee, the Executive Director of the Ontario Association of Arts Galleries in Toronto, selected these pieces for special recognition.
 Please join us in congratulating the artists!